-Yes, there are a lot of different website builders out there that help you build a website.
+Yes, you can build a website using HTML, CSS or with any website builder.
 However, we always recommend you to start a website with WordPress because most free website builders display their ads on your free website, making it look unprofessional.
 They also don’t even allow you to choose a custom domain name for your site unless you subscribe to a premium plan.
 Also, if you violate any of their terms, they can shut down your website without warning.

 On the other hand, with WordPress, you get full freedom over your site.
 Plus, you can add any additional functionalities without hiring a developer (like contact forms, an online store, etc).